ACompleteNoobSmoke/ACompleteNoobSmoke/README.md

 Hi 👋 My name is Omoruyi Omofonmwan
 ===================================

-Junior Full Stack Developer
+Junior Full Stack & DevOps Developer
 --------------------

 Programmer with 6+ years professional experience working with variety of clients, managers, and companies to provide technical solutions.
-I am currently a Junior Full Stack Developer at Deloitte using tools such as Java, Springboot, NodeJS, HTML, CSS, JavaScript, ReactJS, Angular, MySQL, and MongoDB to problem solve and create products.
+I am currently a Junior Full Stack/DevOps Developer at Deloitte using tools such as Java, Springboot, NodeJS, HTML, CSS, JavaScript, ReactJS, Angular, MySQL, and MongoDB to problem solve and create products.
+I am also experience with automation, utilizing tools such as AWS, Jenkins, Github Actions, Terraform, and Ansible to create scripts & workflows that assist the CI/CD process and ensuring that there is synergy on development and delivering to clients across all workstreams.
 My past experiences at different companies have given me the opportunity to take on multiple roles such as Developer, Mentor, Architect, Team Lead, and Change Manager.
 My passion for coding & problem solving means I am continuously looking for ways to challenge myself and gain knowledge about new tools and best practices.

 * 🌍  I'm based in United States
 * ✉️  You can contact me at [OmoruyiOmofonmwan@yahoo.com](mailto:OmoruyiOmofonmwan@yahoo.com)